MENU

 Federal Work Study (FWS) is a program designed to provide college students who are in need of financial assistance a chance to earn money while pursuing their degree.
 FWS provides part-time jobs for undergraduate and graduate students on campus.

 Workday is where you will find available FWS jobs.
-Login, click on the career icon, click view then find student jobs.
-Work study jobs will be marked FWS Eligible.
+Login and enter 'Find Student Jobs' in the top search bar to navigate to the job postings page.
+Work study jobs will be marked FWS, you can also filter for them under the 'Job Family'.
 You must be on the campus internet to apply to jobs.

 For more program information and guides, visit the FWS page

-Co-op at Florida Tech is an optional program and is available for every major, with appropriate departmental approvals.
+Co-op at Florida Tech is an optional program and is available to every major, with appropriate departmental approvals.

 To Register:

-If you've received an employment offer and would like to register for Co-op, you can begin the application process by filling in the Co-Op forms with your advisor and sending to career@fit.edu
+If you've received an employment offer and would like to register for Co-op, you can begin the application process by filling out the packet below.
+Enter your name and e-mail, along with your advisor's name and e-mail to initiate the online forms (have your offer letter ready to upload):

 Co-Op FAQ's for Students

 Only Career Services can register you for this course (you cannot do it through PAWS).
 You will be asked to enter your academic advisor's name and email address as part of the application.
 International students' application will be routed to ISSS for further approval.
 Most international students use Co-op as a way to get CPT approval.
-The CPT process is coordinated by ISSS and requires additional application documents; please reach out to ISSS for further information.
+The CPT process is coordinated by ISSS; please reach out to ISSS@fit.edu for CPT questions.

 *Co-Op Experiences can also count towards the Cultural Competency Certificate